stackbit/jamstackthemes/content/theme/pudhina-fresh.md

 description: A minimal yet feature-rich Jekyll theme made for personal websites and blogs.
 stale: false
 ---
-# Pudhina Fresh
-A minimal yet feature-rich Jekyll theme made for personal websites and blogs.

 * Minimal design based on Bootstrap 4.
 * Showcase your projects on the masonry style project page with collapsible cards – [demo](https://ritijjain.github.io/pudhina-fresh/projects/).
 * Categorize posts and projects using tags and view them on tag pages.